dataset-ninja/cracks-and-potholes-in-road/README.md

-# cracks-and-potholes-in-road
+# Cracks and Potholes in Road

-Cracks and Potholes in Road Images Dataset
+Cracks and Potholes in Road is a dataset for semantic segmentation, instance segmentation tasks.